GCarrot91/PC_Follow_Thru/README.md

 # PC_Follow_Thru
-Source code developed by Rento Saijo for FollowThru.
+Source code developed by Rento Saijo for FollowThru to analyze golf swings.
+More to come...